Name Change Information – Frequently Asked Name Change Questions

 Social Security, DMV, Passports and other government and financial entities want you to show them a Certified Copy of your Court Order (actually called a Decree Changing Name) when you ask them to Change Your Name and give you new documents with Your New Legal Name.

-Some courts are backed up due to budget cuts and crowded case loads.
-Your Hearing and decision can be delayed if your paperwork is incomplete, inaccurate or your background raises questions that haven’t been resolved by the Hearing date.
+Your Hearing Process can be delayed if your paperwork is incomplete, inaccurate or your background raises questions that aren’t resolved before the Hearing date.
+Some courts are backed up due to budget cuts and crowded case loads, but the 2-3 month time frame is realistic.

 All California Name Change Courts allow Adult Name Change Fee Waiver Requests.
 These Requests are for you if you can’t afford to pay the court fees and also be able to pay your regular monthly household living expenses.
 The court makes that decision, if you submit all the right Fee Waiver Court forms along with a properly completed set of Name Change Petition forms.
 You can’t get a Fee Waiver Decision first, then file your Petition if your Fee Waiver is Approved.